Eurovision Song Contest 1976: Broadcasts

 Each participating broadcaster was required to relay the contest via its networks.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.

+The contest was reportedly broadcast in 33 countries, including the participating countries, EBU member broadcasters in Algeria, Morocco, Iceland, Tunisia, and Turkey; in Bulgaria, Czechoslovakia, Hungary, Poland, Romania, and the Soviet Union via Intervision; and in Hong Kong, Japan, and Mexico.
+There were also reportedly 27 television and 17 radio commentator teams present at the contest.
+At least 25 radio stations from eight countries were reported to have broadcast the contest.
+There was an estimated global audience of 450 to 500 million television viewers and 80 million listeners.

 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.
-In addition to the participating countries, the contest was also reportedly broadcast in Algeria, Hong Kong, Iceland, Morocco, Tunisia and Turkey.